SamSteffen/World_Weather_Analysis/README.md

 ### Findings
 From 6.1.5 - When you run the code block, you should get slightly more than 500 unique cities.
 If you get fewer than 500, increase your size limit on the np.random.uniform() function.

+### Findings
+From 6.4.2. - The correlation between the latitude and the maximum temperature is strong to very strong because the r-value is less than –0.7 for the Northern Hemisphere and greater than 0.7 for the Southern Hemisphere, as shown by the plots here.
+This means that as we approach the equator, 0° latitude, the temperatures become warmer.
+And when we are further from the equator the temperatures become cooler.
+Check the r-values for your plots.